 Taking part in mindfulness activities is so calming and a great way to really think about the world around you.
 If you would like to try it I have added some ideas here.

 1) Sit in a place that is comfortable for you (this can be your living room, bedroom, garden - anywhere you would like).
 You can have your eyes open or closed - it is up to you.
 Have a think about what you can see? (if your eyes are open!)
 What can you hear?
 What can you smell?
 What can you touch?
 When you are ready open your eyes and smile!

-I have added a spelling quiz for Friday 5th June based on the Year 1 common exception words.
+I have added a spelling quiz for Friday 17th July based on exception words.
 I have also added a link for the words below.

 Could you please make sure your child is reading/spelling the common exception words correctly when reading and writing.
 These are the list of words they have been learning.